hummelm10/steamdeck_startup_animations/README.md

 ## What's new in v2.0

-Valve
+Valve has listened to the community and has made it easier by creating a dedicated way to use custom animations.
+This project has been modified to use that feature and as such will be more stable with future updates and won't have to be fixed each time there's a client update with new hashes and regex's.
+A new service has also been added to randomize the suspend animation on each resume and before each suspend so you can have all the custom animations you want.

 &nbsp;

 This was forked from https://github.com/kageurufu/steamdeck_startup_animations and added additional services and options for swapping files.

-A collection of steamdeck startup animations, plus a script to randomize your startup on each boot.
+A collection of steamdeck startup animations, plus a script to randomize your startup and suspend animations.

-The script dynamically polls the original files for the file size and uses regex to find/replace the values needed in the file after making backups.
-You are using this at your own risk and you should try and understand what it does.
-I will do my best however to make sure it works.

 Three systemd services are installed.
 One runs on device start which rotates the animation with each startup.
 A second service runs every time you switch to desktop mode so when you log off from desktop mode you get a new animation into game mode.
 A third service randomizes the suspend animation for those who don't like shutting down to see the coolness.
 ### For startup/shutdown/and return to gamemode animations